 He has also served locally on the Culver City Martin Luther King jr. Celebration Committee for the last 3 years and has been a volunteer with El Rincon Elementary, also in Culver City, for the last 7 years.

 Daniel is a veteran of the United States Air Force and Air National Guard, a former student at the University of Southern California, and California State University Los Angeles and current MSW candidate at UCLA.

 In November 2004 Kaitlin was elected to serve on the Humboldt Bay Municipal Water District Board.
-She is the youngest member to serve in this position, as well as the the first woman to take this office.
-She was re-elected in 2008 and now serves as Board President.
+She was the youngest member to serve in this position, as well as the the first woman to take this office.
+She was re-elected in 2008 and 2012 and served as Board President from 2012-2014.

 Jerome Scott, a labor organizer in the auto plants of Detroit in the1960s-70s, and a community organizer, popular educator and author in the South since the 1970s, was a founding member and former director of Project South: Institute for the Elimination of Poverty & Genocide in Atlanta, GA.

 He serves on the National Planning Committee of the U.S. Social Forum, is active in Grassroots Global Justice and other social justice movement organizations, including the League of Revolutionaries for a New America.